Sharing is caring!

 Arches National Park is located in eastern Utah, near the town of Moab.
 The park was established in 1929.
 It covers an area of roughly 120 square miles.
 Despite being a relatively small park, there are over 2,000 natural arches!

-Going to Arches National Park is great with kids, but there are certain things to keep in mind if you do plan to visit.
-The park is located in a desert, so it can be pretty brutal for little ones.
+Going to Arches National Park is great with kids.
+While there are dozens of easy hikes you can do with kids at Arches National Park, there are certain things to keep in mind if you do plan to visit.
+The park is located in a desert, so the heat can be pretty brutal for little ones.

 According to the National Park Services, park rangers perform dozens of search and rescues each year.
 Many of these missions are for visitors who experience heat exhaustion, dehydration, or climbing incidents.
 When visiting with kids, it’s important that you keep them safe to avoid an incident!